and-kal/second-brain/content/tech/ShellCommands.md

 `sort`
 \
--> ...sorts lines of text into ascending order
+-> sorts lines of text into ascending order
 \
 `-r` flag for descending order
 \